quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part14_5.4_Quaternions.md

 :p What is a dual quaternion, and why is it useful for representing rigid transformations?
 ??x
 A dual quaternion is a mathematical object that combines an ordinary quaternion with dual numbers.
-Dual numbers consist of a non-dual part and a dual part, represented as \( \hat{a} = a + #b \), where \( #^2 = 0 \).
+Dual numbers consist of a non-dual part and a dual part, represented as $\hat{a} = a + #b $, where $#^2 = 0$.
 This structure allows for the representation of both rotational and translational components of rigid transformations.

 Dual quaternions offer benefits such as constant-speed linear interpolation blending, which is similar to using LERP for translations and SLERP for rotations.
 This makes dual quaternions useful for representing complex rigid transformations in a coordinate-invariant manner.